msiemens/tinydb/README.rst

 - **works on Python 2.6 – 3.4 and PyPy:** TinyDB works on all
   modern versions of Python and PyPy.

-- **easily extensible:** You can easily extend TinyDB by writing new storages or modify the behaviour of storages with Middlewares.
+- **powerfully extensible:** You can easily extend TinyDB by writing new storages or modify the behaviour of storages with Middlewares.
+This includes custom serialization of objects, which the used storage can't handle (e.g. for storing `datetime` objects in a JSON file).

-- **nearly 100% test coverage:** If you don't count that ``__repr__`` methods and some abstract methods are not tested, TinyDB has a test coverage of 100%.
+- **100% test coverage:** No explanation needed.

 Example Code